codeigniter4/CodeIgniter4/user_guide_src/source/general/views.md

 Then you can use any of the three standard methods that it provides.

 * **render('view_name', array $options)** Performs the rendering of the view and its data.
 The $options array is unused by default, but provided for third-party libraries to use when integrating with different template engines.
-* **setVar('name', 'value', $context='html')** Sets a single piece of dynamic data.  $context specifies the context to escape for.
-Defaults to 'html'.
+* **setVar('name', 'value', $context=null)** Sets a single piece of dynamic data.  $context specifies the context to escape for.
+Defaults to no escaping.
 Set to empty value to skip escaping.
-* **setData($array, $context='html')** Takes an array of key/value pairs for dynamic data and optionally escapes it. $context specifies the context to escape for.
-Defaults to 'html'.
+* **setData($array, $context=null)** Takes an array of key/value pairs for dynamic data and optionally escapes it. $context specifies the context to escape for.
+Defaults to no escaping.
 Set to empty value to skip escaping.

 The `setVar()` and `setData()` methods are chainable, allowing you to combine a number of different calls together in a chain: